balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

 }
 ```

 You must have noticed the `ServerOnly` attribute on the `PasswordHash` property.
-The effect of this property is that the password hash is missing on the client side entity, and puts a `JsonIgnore` attribute on this property on the server side, preventing this attribute to be serialized into JSON.
+The effect of this property is that the password hash is missing on the client side entity, and it puts a `JsonIgnore` attribute on this property on the server side, preventing this attribute to be serialized into JSON.
 (This attribute has a counterpart: `ClientOnly`.)

 You also might notice that the generated entity classes have an integer identifier.
 This identifier is added automatically, because the user entity is persisted into the database.
 We will talk later about how BootGen knows that this class needs to be persisted.